Maleick/byvalver/assets/docs/BADBYTEELIM_STRATS.md

 ## Conclusion

-The generic bad-character elimination framework in BYVALVER v3.6 extends the tool's capabilities with 5 additional specialized strategies.
+The generic bad-byte elimination framework in BYVALVER v3.6 extends the tool's capabilities with 5 additional specialized strategies.
 The framework now includes:

 - **153+ total strategies** covering diverse transformation patterns
 - **20 newly documented strategies** from proposals (as of Dec 2025)